How to Weed the Garden: Best Natural Management Tips

 • A long-handled weeder: Helps to remove deeper roots without bending over.

-• A rake: For gathering weed debris.
+• A rake: Handy for gathering up weed debris as you go.

-7. Enlist Help
+7. Ask for Help

 white picket garden fence in the yard with dog